Running a Provar CI Task in Azure DevOps Pipelines

 The following articles may also be of interest:

-Introduction to test scheduling
+Introduction to testing scheduling

 Introduction to Git integration